 Robert the Bruce based his claim on his descent from Isabella, David's second daughter.
-Edward I, one of the most formidable of English Kings, was asked by the Scots to arbitrate between these and other candidates for the honour.
+Edward I, one of the most formidable of English Kings was asked by the Scots to arbitrate between the Competitors for the honour.
 He decided in favour of John Balliol.
-Balliol was duly crowned King of Scots on St. Andrew's Day, 30th November, 1292 at Scone.
+Balliol was duly crowned King of Scots on St. Andrew's Day, 30th November 1292 at Scone.

 The new King of Scots was married to Isabella, daughter of John de Warenne, Earl of Surrey and Alice de Lusignan.
 Isabella's maternal grandparents were Hugh X de Lusignan and Isabella of Angouleme, the widow of King John of England.

 The slighted Bruces defiantly refused to pay homage to King John.
 The opportune Edward I had hoped to personally gain by his involvement in Scottish affairs and in 1293 he declared the treaty of Birgham void, rendering his puppet, King John, known as Tom Tabard (i.e. empty garment) with little actual power.
 A Scottish council was elected by the nobility to govern the country.
 They negotiated an alliance with France and declared war on the English in the name of the humiliated King John.

 The Scots then attacked the border town of Carlisle, which the Bruce family defended against them.
 Edward gathered an army and in retaliation sacked Berwick, the English army then marched on into Scotland.
 Balliol surrendered to Edward, now in effective control of the country.
 On 10th July 1296, the puppet King John was forced to abdicate his throne, the English King had him taken south and imprisoned him in the Tower of London.
 John Balliol died before 1315 on his family estates at Bailleul, France.
 He was succeeded on Scotland's throne by Robert the Bruce.